wesselwm/Surgical-mechanical-navigation/README.md

 # Surgical-mechanical-navigation
 This repository contains the code for our approach to use mechanical tracking with 6-DOF to track patients during surgery.
 The code uses mainly python and the ROS framework.
-There is also a Notebook on ROM simulations.
+There is also a Notebook on ROM simulations..